Eucalyptus Essential Oil Benefits: One Magical Cure-All!

 Have you ever had a cold, cough or headache that you’ve struggled to get rid of?
 Any of these can leave you feeling miserable, drained, irritable and generally out of sync with yourself and your daily routine.
 You want to stay in bed all day, but you can’t sleep.
 You miss work or functions with friends because you worry about infecting others or simply don’t have the energy to deal with anything.
 Not to mention the cold sweats, fever-temperatures and sore throat that are often accompanied with the infection.

-What Is Eucalyptus Essential Oil?
-Where Does It Come From?
+What Is Eucalyptus Essential Oil Good for And Where Does It Come From?

 The eucalyptus tree (or shrub, in some cases) is native to tropical and temperate climates and occurs naturally in areas like Australia, Africa and the Indian Subcontinent.
 However, due to a surge in the trees popularity over the course of the 20th century for its strong antiseptic and antibacterial qualities, the tree became cultivated all over the world.
 It is now also cultivated in the Americas, Europe, China, areas of the Mediterranean and the Middle East.